ueberdosis/tiptap/docs/src/docPages/guide/build-custom-extensions.md

         alert('clicked on the container')
       })

+      const content = document.createElement('div')
+      container.append(content)

       return {
         dom: container,
+        contentDOM: content,
       }
     }
   },
 })
 ```

+There is a whole lot to learn about node views, so head over to the [dedicated section in our guide about node views](/guide/advanced-node-views) for more information.
+If you’re looking for a real-world example, look at the source code of the [`TaskItem`](/api/nodes/task-item) node.
+This is using a node view to render the checkboxes.

 ## Start from scratch
 You can also build your own extensions from scratch with the `createNode()`, `createMark()`, and `createExtension()` functions.
 Pass an option with your code and configuration.